St. Mary’s County Circuit Courthouse

 Promise Resource Center will have to conduct an intake of both parties and the cost is $57.50 per hour.
 Visitation can occur in the office, community, i.e. park, restaurant, shopping, etc.

-The St. Mary’s County Circuit Court offers two free Family Law Self Help Legal Clinics to provide legal help and legal assistance with your family law matter such as custody, visitation, divorce, child support, name change, guardianship and domestic violence.
+The St. Mary’s County Circuit Court offers a free Family Law Self Help Legal Clinic to provide legal assistance/advice regarding family law matters such as custody, visitation, divorce, child support, name change, guardianship, and domestic violence.

 St. Mary’s County Circuit Court

-Clinic is held in the conference room on the 1st floor next to courtroom III.
-Security at the front door will provide directions to the conference room.
-Sign-up sheet is posted at 9:30 am and the attorney starts seeing people at 10:00 am.
+Clinic is held in lower level of the Court House, in the grand jury room which is the first door on the left when coming off the stairs.
+The sign-up sheet is posted at 9:30 a.m. and the attorney starts seeing people at 10:00 a.m.

-At either clinic, the lawyer is not going to be your lawyer but will answer your questions about any family law matter.
-It is a free service and the appointment is one on one with you and the lawyer and you can attend the clinic as many times as you need to.
-Contact person is Claire Langeluttig, Sr. Legal Assistant at (301) 475-7844, extension *4121 and/or Linda J. Grove, Family Support Services Coordinator at (301) 475-7844, extension *4110.
+- Please note that the attorney does not represent you in or out of Court but will answer questions about any family law matter.
+This is a free service, and the appointment is one on one with you and the attorney.
+You may attend the clinic as many times as you need to.
+Contact person is Claire Langeluttig, Family Support Services Coordinator at (301) 475-7844, extension 74110.

 Parents must meet one of the following criteria to be eligible for the FRC: